-Discharge Without Conviction
+Discharge Without Conviction NZ

 A discharge without conviction occurs when the court decides not to convict you even if you plead guilty or are found guilty, making it a good option for those who want to keep their criminal record clean despite making a decision they regret.
 In most circumstances, your case will be adjourned while you make your application for a discharge without conviction, and this application may involve undergoing rehabilitation, counselling or other actions that display your regret and acceptance to the court, such as making an early guilty plea or completing voluntary community work.

-How does discharge without conviction work?
+How does a discharge without conviction work?

 The gravity of the offence